 As their class gift, these classes created scholarships for student research, service, and experiential learning abroad.

-Created by Davidson alumni of the Watson Fellowship program, these scholarships help outstanding students pursue exceptional experiences abroad.
+Created by Davidson alumni of the Watson Fellowship program, the Davidson-Watson scholarships help outstanding students pursue exceptional experiences abroad.

-Established in honor of the Fujita Family to enable a talented Davidson artist, broadly defined, to pursue a high quality, independent arts project outside of the United States.
+Established in honor of the Fujita family, the Fujita Arts Grant enables a talented Davidson artist to pursue a high-quality, independent art project (visual art, music, dance or drama) outside of the United States.

-This grant provides support for extended study abroad.
+This grant provides summer grants for international study.

-Established in honor of the Hirose family, this scholarship enables outstanding students to conduct independent research in the East Asia.
+Established in honor of the Hirose family, the Hirose Grant enables outstanding students to conduct independent research in the East Asia.

 This fund allows for travel in Central or South America.